-Ms C invested in a B&G Plc Compounding High-Yield 5-year Bond.
+Ms A invested in a B&G Plc 3-Year Fixed Monthly Income IFISA Bond.
 Sales of this bond were dealt with by Bassett Gold Limited ("BG Ltd"), a separate business from B&G Plc, the issuer of the bond.
 BG Ltd arranged applications for investments in the bond, through a website it operated - bassetgold.co.uk.
 And it was responsible for advertising and marketing the bond.
 Potential investors were also able to call BG Ltd to discuss the bond.
 The bond was non-readily realisable and therefore there were rules restricting who it could be promoted to and on how to test the investment was appropriate for the potential investor.
 BG Ltd's online application process took steps to meet the obligations created by these rules.
 I have set out details of the application process below and will set out, and consider, the relevant rules in my findings.

-Neither B&G Plc nor BG Ltd was authorised by the Financial Conduct Authority (FCA) in its own right at the time of Mr B's investment.
-But both were appointed representatives of Gallium Fund Solutions Limited ("Gallium"), which was an FCA authorised business.
+Neither B&G Plc nor BG Ltd was authorised by the Financial Conduct Authority ("FCA") in its own right at the time of Mr M's investment.
+But both were appointed representatives of Gallium, which was an FCA authorised business.

 B&G Plc and BG Ltd were appointed representatives of Gallium from 17 February 2017 to 28 February 2018.
 As such, Gallium is responsible for a complaint about either business which is about the acts and omissions which took place during this time, for which Gallium accepted responsibility.